-Angular resolution for sampling the spatial emission distribution of a modified light source (e.g. via brightfunc), in samples per steradian.
-This determines the accuracy of the numerical integration of the flux emitted by the source, and may need increasing with complex distributions in combination with caustics.
+Angular resolution for sampling the spatial emission distribution of a modified light source or photon port (e.g. via brightfunc), in samples per steradian.
+This determines the accuracy of the numerical integration of the flux emitted by the source or port, and may need to be increased with complex distributions in combination with caustics.